 Whether the benefits of using ocean pipes to pull CO2 out of the atmosphere would outweigh negative side effects has yet to be determined.
 Only time will tell if this global warming solution works or is just another crazy pipe dream.

-To learn more about ocean pipes and other creative global warming solutions, try some of the links on the next page.
+To learn more about ocean pipes and other creative global warming solutions, try some of the links below.